Financial Services Guide

 - Employees cannot write about a company in the period of 2 full market business days before to 2 market business days after trading in the company’s shares; and

-- Employees must report their trades to our compliance department within 24 hours of executing a transaction.
+- Employees must first preclear their trades and then report their transactions to our compliance department within 24 hours of executing a transaction.

 Freelance contributors must agree to similar disclosure and trading rules.